 PLEASE NOTE that the Whitlingham Broad car parks (along Whitlingham lane) will be closed to Tour de Broads riders until after 10:30am.
 This is to reduce traffic down the narrow Whitlingham Lane whilst the ride is in progress and to allow other users the opportunity to enjoy Whitlingham Park.

 The MAIN CAR PARK for the event will be at County Hall – just off the Trowse roundabout and only a pleaseant 1 mile warm-up ride from the start.
-850 spaces will be available from 6:30am and will cost £6 for the day.
+850 spaces will be available from 6:30am and will cost £6 for the day (to Norfolk County Council).
 Pay on the day by cash or card.

 Family ride entrants can pre-purchase a car park ticket with their entry for £5 to park at Trowse Snowsports Centre on Whitlingham Lane, just half a mile up the road.
 Sales for these will be open until 6pm Wednesday 15th and vouchers will be posted to you.
 There are a limited number of these available and these will be offered to families on a first-come, first served basis.
 This car park will be open from 7am and will also serve as a DROP OFF POINT for those getting a lift to/from the event.